ixjlyons/dotfiles/README.md

 for config files that vary depending on the computer I use, I append `$HOST` to the file name in this repository.

+## Currently Running

+There are some config files I have here that I'm not really using.
+Here are the folders I currently am using and update:

+* fish
+* git
+* i3
+* i3status
+* termite
+* twmn
+* vim
+* x

 ## File mapping

 | source                 | destination                  |